 Split tunneling: Yes

 Support: 24/7 live chat, email, knowledgebase

-ExpressVPN price: how much is it, and is there an ExpressVPN free trial?
+PIA price: how much is it, and is there an PIA free trial?

 There’s no VPN free trial, but there is a 30-day money-back guarantee.
 PIA supports a massive list of payment methods, from credit cards and gift cards to cryptocurrencies and bank transfers, so if you’re looking for a secure way to bag a bargain, PIA could be a great choice.